Angular momentum - mass relation for dark matter haloes: NUMERICAL METHODS

 \subsection{Environment Classification}

 We used the Hessian matrix method \citep{hahn2007} to classify the cosmic web.
 The Hessian matrix

 was calculated from the density field smoothed with a Gaussian kernel (smoothing scale $R_s = 2.1h^{-1}$Mpc).
 The eigenvalues of $H_{ij}({\bf r})$ are then calculated for each halo in its centre of mass position.
-A halo is classified as cluster/filament/sheet/void type if it has 0/1/2/3 positive eigenvalues.
+A halo is classified as cluster/filament/sheet/void type if it has 0/1/2/3 positive eigenvalues (i.e. the classification threshold $\lambda_\mathrm{th}=0$).

-Here, we use the density field to classify the cosmic web.
+Here, we use the density field to classify the cosmic web \citep[see also][]{zhang2009}.
 One can use other fields such as the potential field, velocity divergence field and velocity shear field \citep[e.g.][]{hahn2007,hoffman2007,cautun2013}.